-On Thursday, April 6, together with the student organization Maryland Discourse, the Maryland Center for Economics and Policy will be co-hosting a panel discussion on the Future of Work.
-The discussion will take place in 1100 Tawes Hall from 7:30 pm to 9:00 pm.
+On Thursday, April 6, the Maryland Center for Economics and Policy co-hosted a panel discussion on the Future of Work, together with the student organization Maryland Discourse.

 On February 14th our Master of Professional Studies in Applied Economics program will co-host a Placement/Recruiting Event in Washington, DC.
 Seventeen area employers are participating.
 In addition to a general career fair, some employers are scheduling private interviews with selected candidates during the event.